What has case distinction but is neither uppercase nor lowercase?

 I do feel it is a error that unit/math symbols get changed, imho they should stay as-is through case conversions.

-• Rendello an hour ago
+• Rendello 2 months ago

 These lists (and the future library) were made to test normalization and break software that made bad assumptions.
 I initially generated the list because I knew that some of the assumptions the parser I was writing were not solid, and sure enough the tests broke it.